naturale0/naturale0.github.io/_posts/2021-07-13-Restricted-Boltzmann-Machine.md

 It is quite discouraging that the model is implausible even for a not-so-big data.
 Follow up research was mainly focused on constraints makes the model plausible for data of nontrivial size while maintaining its theoretical advantages.
 Hinton (2002) proposed the one: the restricted Boltzmann machine (RBM).

-Considera BM with hidden nodes (nodes that cannot be observed).
+Consider a BM with hidden nodes (nodes that cannot be observed).
 Hinton thought of a BM as a network between layers of units.
 RBM restricts the ordinary Boltzmann machine by imposing a constraint that *each node within the same layer cannot have connections*.

 <div style="text-align:center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7a/Boltzmannexamplev1.png" alt="boltzmann_w_hidden.png" width="200"/>